Long Island Chapter, Inc.

-Shall be responsible for the maintenance of all SHRM-LI records, inclusive of which are minutes of Executive Board and membership-at-large meetings, attendance and any other related responsibilities by the President.
+The Secretary shall be responsible for the maintenance of all SHRM-LI records, inclusive of which are minutes of Executive Board and membership-at-large meetings, attendance and any other related responsibilities by the President.

 SECTION III: Any Officer may be removed from office, with cause, upon an affirmative vote of two-thirds of the entire Board of Directors at a duly constituted Board of Directors meeting.

 ARTICLE VII - BOARD OF DIRECTORS

 The Board of Directors, which shall consist of not less than three (3) past